shivannis/xandr-docs-public/xandr-docs/seller-tag/publisher-page-level-options-for-outstream.md

 The possible values for this option are interpreted as follows:

-- -1 = all the ad sources in the waterfall list will be processed until a viable ad is found or the waterfallTimeout has expired
+- -1 = all the ad sources in the waterfall list will be processed until a viable ad is found or the waterfallTimeout has expired.
-- 0 = only one ad sources will be used to produce an ad - use the first ad on the list
+- 0 = only one ad sources will be used to produce an ad - use the first ad on the list.
-- positive integer = the maximum number of non-rtb ad sources to try until a viable ad is found
+- positive integer = the maximum number of non-rtb ad sources to try until a viable ad is found.
   - If the number of ad sources is less than the value of this property then all of the ad sources will be attempted
   - If none of the non-rtb ad sources yields a viable ad source and the waterfall timeout has not expired, then the rtb ad should be attempted.
   - If you anticipate that the number of attempts to render an ad will exceed 6, then it is recommended that you do set this value to some number greater than 6.
 The default value is -1.

 ## Player's chrome setting